quinl/boot-pony/README.md

 # boot-pony

-A tiny (10kb) executable for Windows that prints out the pony found in iBoot
+A tiny (~10kb on Windows) executable that prints out the pony found in iBoot

 ![Screenshot from cmd](https://github.com/quinl/boot-pony/raw/master/Screenshot.png)